 Plans to move the fish market were begun anew in June 2017 but were delayed again due to further contamination concerns.
 Finally, after months of further cleanup, the new site was declared safe and the opening date 11 October 2018 was set and – thankfully – met.

-The old Tsukiji market is planned to house a retail fish and food market, roughly a quarter of the size of the previous operation. operation The remaining area of the market will be redeveloped as housing.
+The old Tsukiji market is planned to house a retail fish and food market, roughly a quarter of the size of the previous operation.
+The remaining area of the market will be redeveloped as housing.

 Where is it?